string-dot-byte/Lua-Text-Based-MMORPG/README.md

 **Usage**
 api file has all the functions you need to run your text based MMORPG.
 Start your code in main.lua such indicated under the documentation in this file.
+Ensure you have lua installed on your desktop in order to run the play.bat An alternative would be using luvit

 **Documentation**